sleepingraven/idea-setting-explorer/README.md

 - linking to the proper documentation pages,
 - marking them with colored tags,

-witch displays in lightweight, concise, fast and immersive popups.
+which displays in lightweight, concise, fast and immersive popups.
 <!-- Plugin description end -->

 ## Overview